syncfusion/ej2-showcase-vue-asset-management/README.md

    npm install

 ### Serve with hot reload at localhost:8080
    Run `npm run dev` command to start the development server at http://localhost:8080.
-The app will be reloaded automatically when the source file are changed.
+The app will be reloaded automatically when the source file is changed.

 ### Build for production with minification
    npm run build